What does Sakya Monastery provide?

 His Holiness Jigdal Dagchen Sakya was born in 1929 in Sakya, Tibet.
 He was educated to be the head of the Sakya School of Tibetan Buddhism as well as the successor to the throne of Sakya, the third most important political position in Tibet in earlier times.
 The Communist Chinese occupation of Tibet, and the peril that ensued, precipitated his departure from the world his family had known for generations, and led him to a new role as a leader in the transmission of Tibetan Buddhism in the West.

 Dagchen Sakya’s immigration in 1960 makes him one of the first Tibetans-in-exile in North America.
-He is the first Head of the Sakya Order of Tibetan Buddhism to live in the United States.
-From the Sakya Monastery of Tibetan Buddhism in Seattle, Washington, and its precursor (which he co-founded in 1974), he has taught and preserved Tibetan culture and religion.
-Because he is also a non-sectarian master within the Tibetan Buddhist tradition, he has defined Sakya Monastery as a non-denominational and ecumenical center for teachings about Tibetan Buddhism.
-His work has also included the founding of Tibetan Buddhist communities overseas in India, Hong Kong, Taiwan, Nepal, Bhutan and Southeast Asia, and teaching at Buddhist centers around the world.
-He is truly a pioneer among religious leaders.
+He was the first Head of the Sakya Order of Tibetan Buddhism to live in the United States.
+From the Sakya Monastery of Tibetan Buddhism in Seattle, Washington, and its precursor (which he co-founded in 1974), he had taught and preserved Tibetan culture and religion.
+Because he was a non-sectarian master within the Tibetan Buddhist tradition, he defined Sakya Monastery as a non-denominational and ecumenical center for teachings about Tibetan Buddhism.
+His work included the founding of Tibetan Buddhist communities overseas in India, Hong Kong, Taiwan, Nepal, Bhutan and Southeast Asia, and teaching at Buddhist centers around the world.

 His formal title of “His Holiness” indicates the high degree of esteem with which the Tibetan Buddhist community holds him.
 Dagchen is a title meaning “Lineage Holder.”
 Among his followers he is known as Dagchen Rinpoche, or simply as Rinpoche (“Precious One”).